Langley Mill Academy is part of Djanogly Learning Trust.

 • Using the classroom environment to showcase key vocabulary on enquiry 'working walls' which display and share work that pupils have produced.
 We dual code vocabulary with images and its sign in British Sign Language.
 This helps us to infuse rich and sophisticated vocabulary from Year Three to Year Six into all areas of the curriculum.

 • 'Knowledge Organisers' are used as working documents throughout the enquiry theme.
-They include the ten sticky knowledge questions, vocabulary for driver and enhancer subjects, which pupils must define, and a selection of supporting visuals.
+They include the ten sticky knowledge questions, vocabulary for enquiry subjects, which pupils must define, and a selection of supporting visuals.

 • Reading is interweaved into all aspects of the enquiry to encourage reading and language development and promote reading for pleasure, with '100 books' to read in each year group identified.

 Experiential: We ensure that all children gain a wealth of experience beyond the learning in the classroom.
 We want our wider curriculum to inspire children to want to learn more, to provoke curiosity and to create experiences that are memorable.
 It is the experiential knowledge that we must foremost consider when planning our units of work and lessons so that we provide pupils with real experiences to blend with their knowledge.
-It also enables our pupils with Special Educational Needs & disabilities full access to our curriculum: we know that every lesson within subject disciplines must not be based around PowerPoint presentations and written outcomes.
+It also enables our pupils with Special Educational Needs & disabilities full access to our curriculum: we know that every lesson within subject disciplines must not be based around PowerPoint presentations and written outcomes and part of our staff professional development has focussed on 'Mode B' teaching and learning opportunities in which pupils work hands-on and collaboratively, making, exploring and remembering knowledge through experiences.

 Aspirational to empower: We design our lessons so that pupils can achieve success and move toward deeper understanding, and teachers plan for these opportunities.
-An authentic outcome, including being able to answer the 'big question' at the end of each enquiry, encourages children to take pride in their learning & success.
 Current affairs, British Values and spiritual, moral, social and cultural development (SMSC) are taught throughout our curriculum and the academic year; every term pupils will be read one 'values based' class novel.
 As a result of this, our children recognise the impact that 'living our values' has: they develop understanding of the world and know that they are empowered to play a part in changing it for the better.

 Meaningful: Our learning at Langley Mill Academy is purposeful and children know that what they learn will have an impact.
 Our curriculum reinforces our school values and British Values.
 Pupils learn how these values have become embedded in our way of life.
 Termly 'Learning Looks' with parents encourage the sharing of learning to all stakeholders and the pupils recognise that their learning matters.
 The knowledge and skills taught have a clear progression through the use of our progression planning documents ensuring that the learning builds upon what has been previously taught, allowing children to embed knowledge by creating schemas and transferring their ‘sticky’ knowledge to their long-term memory.